(я) | Benjamin Gaulon aka RECYCLISM

 I’m an artist, researcher and art college lecturer, I have previously released work under the name "Recyclism".
 My research focuses on the limits and failures of information and communication technologies; planned obsolescence, consumerism and disposable society; ownership and privacy; through the exploration of détournement, hacking and recycling.
 My projects can be softwares, installations, pieces of hardware, web based projects, interactive works, street art interventions and are, when applicable, open source.

-I’m currently full-time faculty at Parsons Paris, where I’m the program director for the MFA Design + Technology and the BFA AMT (Art, Media and Technology) and the MFA in Design and Technology.
+I’m currently Associate Professor at The New School Parsons Paris, where I am the program director for the BFA AMT (Art, Media and Technology) and the MFA in Design and Technology.

 I’m a member of the Graffiti Research Lab France.
 I have been lecturer at the National College of Art and Design in Dublin, associate researcher at CTVR / the telecommunications research centre (Trinity College) and director of Data 2.0 (Dublin Art and Technology Association).

 Visual Artist - Recyclism

-Program director BFA Art, Media & Technology - Parsons Paris
+Assitant Professor of Art, Media & Technology - The New School Parsons Paris

 Director - Recyclism Hacklab